Radar-Camera-Fusion/Awesome-Radar-Perception/README.md

 ```
 @misc{yao2023radarperception,
       title={Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review},
-      author={Shanliang Yao and Runwei Guan and Zitian Peng and Chenhang Xu and Yilu Shi and Weiping Ding and Eng Gee Lim and Yong Yue and Hyungjoon Seo and Ka Lok Man and Jieming Ma and Xiaohui Zhu and Yutao Yue},
+      author={Yao, Shanliang and Guan, Runwei and Peng, Zitian and Xu, Chenhang and Shi, Yilu and Ding, Weiping and Lim, Eng Gee and Yue, Yong and Seo, Hyungjoon and Man, Ka Lok and Ma, Jieming and Zhu, Xiaohui and Yue, Yutao},
-      year={2023},
-      eprint={2312.04861},
-      archivePrefix={arXiv},
-      primaryClass={cs.CV}
-}
+      journal={IEEE Transactions on Intelligent Transportation Systems},
+      title={Exploring Radar Data Representations in Autonomous Driving: A Comprehensive Review},
+      year={2025},
+      volume={},
+      number={},
+      pages={1-25},
+      doi={10.1109/TITS.2025.3554781}}
 ```